nayansarkar126/Book-store-management-system/README.md

 The main objective of the Online Book Store is to manage the details of Books, Customer, Payment, Delivery, Bills.
 It manages all the information about Books, Stock, Bills, Books.

-(i)Attractive premises, well maintained, in a good position.
+- Attractive premises, well maintained, in a good position.

-(ii)A carefully curated mix of the right books to appeal to the local clientele.
+- A carefully curated mix of the right books to appeal to the local clientele.

-(iii)Effective stock management to ensure the most profitable use of shelf space.
+- Effective stock management to ensure the most profitable use of shelf space.

-(iv)Efficient service to customers by motivated, happy and well-informed staff.
+- Efficient service to customers by motivated, happy and well-informed staff.

-(v)Strong administration and financial management skills.
+- Strong administration and financial management skills.

-Executive Summary:
--	Introduction.
--	Requirement Specifications.
--	Architecture.
--	Design.
--	Acknowledgment.
--	References.

 # List of Figures:
 1. Use case diagram.